dunnx296/AngryBirdsMachineLearning2020/README.md

 <code>python3 setup.py install</code>

-4. The agent should be able to play the game automatically now
+4. Run the Python deep Q-learning agent

+<code>python3 main.py -dq</code>

+5. Eagle Wings
+    - The eagle wings agent is located in the [science birds repository](https://gitlab.com/aibirds/sciencebirds)
+    - A readme file on running the agent is included in the agent's zip file

 ## Generate Levels<a name="Level"></a>
 1. Game levels are stored in the folder: